-Dr. Parla holds a medical degree in ayurvedic medicine from Rajiv Gandhi University of Health Science in Bangalore.
+Jayagopal Parla holds a Bachelors of Ayurvedic Medicine (BAMS) and M.D. in Ayurvedic Medicine (M.D.) from Rajiv Gandhi University of Health Science in Bangalore.
 He also received a Master in Acupuncture and Oriental Medicine from Southern California University of Health Sciences (SCU) and is a certified yoga teacher.
-Dr. Parla is currently the ayurvedic department chair and professor at the American University of Complementary Medicine, a supervising clinician at SCU’s University Health Center, as well as an instructor for the Ayurveda program at SCU.
+Jay is currently the Ayurvedic department chair and professor at the American University of Complementary Medicine, a supervising clinician at SCU’s University Health Center, as well as faculty for the Ayurveda program at SCU.

-Dr. Parla’s philosophy is “healing is an art and a science.”
+Jay’s Parla philosophy is “healing is an art and a science.”
 Coming from a traditional Ayurvedic family in India, with more than 15 years of Ayurvedic clinical practice experience, Jay has a strong hold in all ancient Ayurvedic diagnostic methods, especially pulse readings.
 His clinical interest includes pain management, chronic diseases management, health promotion, and various detoxification therapies.